 Don’t want learning about money to be a bore?
 Some kids need more help than others, try these fun printable winter U.S. money puzzles can match up coins and bills with their values.

-Stay warm as you bring math into your math lessons today.
+Stay warm as you bring winter into your math lessons today.
 Hot chocolate, mittens, boots and snow all mean the weather outside is chilling.
 But you can still have fun and learn at the same time in this cold weather.
+And we have more winter printables for kids here.

 Use these money puzzles to identify coins, both front and back, and bills.
 Also, learn how to add them all up to $100.
 Using both bills and coins, figure out what the total amount is and match it up to the correct answer.